ommelet/BloxNotifier/README.md

 **Q: How can I report bugs or suggest features?**

-**A:** If you encounter any issues or have ideas for improvements, you can use the `/bot support` command.
-This allows you to submit bug reports or suggestions, and even attach images to provide more context.
+**A:** If you encounter any issues or have ideas for improvements, you can use the `/bot support` command or join our **support server**.
+This allows you to submit bug reports or suggestions.

 **Q: Does the bot require administrator permissions?**